rajbos/rajbos.github.io/_posts/2024-09-14-GitHub-Copilot-Extensions.md

 There are a lot of code examples in the [copilot-extensions](https://github.com/copilot-extensions) organization, like the following:
 - Blackbeard extension (talk like a pirate)
-- RAG extension (impletent 'retrieval augmented generation' to build up your response in several steps)
+- RAG extension (implement 'retrieval augmented generation' to build up your response in several steps)
 - Function calling extension (retrieve a function from the user prompt, like "what is the weather in Amsterdam")
 - GitHub Models extension (use the new models API's to talk to an LLM) These are fine to spelunk in, but as soon as you want to do something else then adding a system prompt and stream back the LLM response, you will find some very rough edges.